 - Public policy issues to encourage use of Liquified Natural Gas (LNG) for domestic supply and infrastructure readiness

 - Regulatory reform analysis and advocacy before U.S. EPA, Department of Energy, Department of Commerce and Department of Interior

-- Subcontracting service for electric utilities (public power and investor owned) across 15 states in three different geographic regions
+- Subcontracting service for >200 electric utilities (public power and investor utility owned) across 18 states in three diverse geographic regions

 Specializing in Federal regulations that affect small business